catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

   | ...                                  |            |        |      |           |       |           |
   +--------------------------------------+------------+--------+------+-----------+-------+-----------+

-For this example we will be resizing our instance to the c1.c1r2 flavor.
-For more information on flavors, their naming convention and purpose, please refer to the previous page in this section: :ref:`launching a compute instance<flavors-information>`.
+For this example we will be resizing our instance from c1.c1r1 to the c1.c1r2 flavor.
+For more information on flavors, their naming convention and purpose, please refer to the previous page in this section:
+:ref:`launching a compute instance<flavors-information>`.

 We will now create an environment variable for our flavorID and for the the instance we want to resize:

 .. code-block:: bash

-  # First we get our current instance's ID by using the following
+  # First, we get our current instance's ID by using the following:
   $ openstack server list

   +--------------------------------------+------------------------+---------------+--------------------------+------------------------------+---------+